Maritime Museums in Maine

 Two of Maine's biggest lures are lobster and lighthouses, but the state's maritime heritage goes far beyond these icons, as Maine's maritime museums aptly illustrate.
 It ranges from Native Americans, who paddled coastal nooks and crannies in birchbark canoes, to the early explorers, who mapped the state's 3,500 miles of coastline; from soldiers who built defensive forts to the lighthouse keepers who shined a beam on rockbound shores; from boat builders and sea captains to fishermen and cannery workers.

 Maine is the site of the Popham Colony, a failed sister colony to Jamestown that predated the Plymouth Colony; the first vessel built by Englishmen on the mainland of North America; and it's where both the first Naval battle of the American Revolutionary War and the worst Naval disaster prior to Pearl Harbor took place.

-The state is home to more than 60 lighthouses, including the oldest in the country; an impressive collection of forts; a fleet of windjammers that have traded their historic cargoes for human ones; and the only surviving maritime signal tower and the last extant herring smokehouse in the United States.
+As you'll learn by visiting Maine museums, the state is home to more than 60 lighthouses, including the oldest in the country; an impressive collection of forts; a fleet of windjammers that have traded their historic cargoes for human ones; and the only surviving maritime signal tower and the last extant herring smokehouse in the United States.